 Authors grant PS the right of first publication.
 Although authors remain the copyright owner, they grant the journal the irrevocable, non-exclusive rights to publish, reproduce, publicly distribute and display, and transmit their article or portions thereof in any manner.

-PS permits and encourages authors to post items submitted to the journal on personal websites, social media, and other repositories both prior to and after publication, while providing bibliographic details that credit, if applicable, its publication in PS.
+PS permits and encourages authors to post accepted or published articles on public websites, social media, repositories, and other platforms, while providing bibliographic details that credit its publication in PS.
 This practice is consistent with the Copyright policy explained above.

 Policy on Permanency of Content